 This is likely the most important consideration of all, particularly if you have lived in the USA for many years.

 "The grass is always greener on the other side of the fence".

 This saying implies that you are only seeing the bright side of a move - not what you are giving up.
-Or that you have "rose colored glasses on", seeing on the good aspects of Canada that you want to see because of a situation you are dealing with in the U.S. The truth for most people is that things are good in Canada!
+Or that you have "rose-colored glasses on", seeing only the good aspects of Canada that you want to see because of a situation you are dealing with in the U.S. The truth for most people is that things are good in Canada!
 We feel generally safe, have a respectful and supportive government, and a civil society.
-On the other hand, it is cold and dark here, people are quite risk averse, and we don't like change.
+On the other hand, it is cold and dark here in the winter, people are quite risk averse, and we don't like change.

 When I went overseas the grass was definitely greener.
 When I came back to Canada, it seemed greener, but not as green as when I went overseas.
 My perceptions of things had changed - my values, goals, and passions were different, and raising two children simply cost a lot of money in Canada - money that seemed harder to earn in Canada than overseas.